Puerto Rico Travel Information

 Some restaurants and hotels automatically add a 10-17 percent service charge to the bill.
 If not, a 15 percent tip is expected.
 Taxi drivers and bar staff also expect tips.

-Puerto Rico is still recovering from Hurricane Maria with regular power outages and unstable buildings.
+Puerto Rico is still recovering from Hurricane Maria with regular power and communication outages and unstable buildings.